-2.2.3 Microsoft .NET Framework
+Microsoft .NET Framework

-- If you are running the Script Service for Windows PowerShell (Section 3.3.3, "Running the Script Service for PowerShell (optional)," on page 27), the Microsoft .NET Framework is required. - By default, the Microsoft .NET Framework 4.0 or higher (version 4.7.1 or higher recommended) is required to use the Script Service.
-The Microsoft .NET Framework can be installed using Windows Update, or it can be downloaded from Microsoft.Alternatively, if you wish to use a version of Microsoft .NET Framework prior to 4.0 (minimum 2.0), you can use the legacy Script Service by following these instructions: - 1.
+- If you are running the Script Service for Windows PowerShell ("Running the Script Service for PowerShell (default mode)" on page 21), the Microsoft .NET Framework is required. - By default, the Microsoft .NET Framework 4.0 or higher is required to use the Script Service--the version installed by default on your Windows system is recommended.
+Additionally, you will need to install the .NET Framework 3.5 Feature--the steps to do so are detailed in the installation instructions (section TODO).
+Alternatively, if you need to support PowerShell version 2.0, you can use the legacy Script Service by following these instructions: - 1.
 Stop the Script Service if it is running. - 2.
 Backup the following files in the WSDriver\bin directory: - ScriptService.exe - ScriptClient.exe - SSLogger.dll - SSConfFile.dll - 3.
 From the source media, extract the contents of the Win\win_all_scriptservice_ps20.zip file to the WSDriver\bin directory.
 This will overwrite the files above. - 4.
 Start the Script Service. - NOTE: the highest version of PowerShell that the legacy Script Service will run is version 2.0, even if later versions are installed on the system.